table of contents

 To find the right strategy, you need to identify the root of your concern.
 Some methods will focus on you, while others address your partner’s pleasure.

 1. Use more foreplay

-If you’re worried about your partner being satisfied, adding in or increasing foreplay is a good strategy.
+If you’re worried about your partner’s satisfaction, adding in or increasing foreplay is a good strategy.
 Switching sex positions to ones they enjoy is another tactic.
 This is especially true for heterosexual couples, since there tends to be a gap between how long it takes men and women to finish.

 Women require more direct clitoral stimulation to orgasm, and often find it more difficult to finish from penetrative sex alone.
-One survey of over 50,000 people found that only 18% of women reported experiencing an orgasm from vaginal penetration (Frederick, 2018).
+One survey of over 50,000 people found that only 18% of women reported experiencing an orgasm from vaginal penetration.

 Starting with fingerplay, oral sex, or asking your partner what they love is a great way to bridge the orgasm gap and improve sexual satisfaction.

 Edging can help extend the time it takes to orgasm, though it takes some practice to get right.
 What is edging, you ask?
 This technique is when you get very close to ejaculation, but then stop until the feeling has passed.
 These pauses can calm things down and keep your sex session lasting longer.